RobRich999/Chromium_Clang/README.md

 Builld marked with the "+polly" tag utilize the Polly "high-level loop and data-locality optimizer and optimization infrastructure for LLVM."

-Builds marked with the "+avx" tag require a processor with AVX instruction set support.
+Builds marked with the "+avx" tag require processors with AVX instruction set support.

-Builds marked with the "+avx2" tag require a processor with AVX2 instruction set support.
+Builds marked with the "+avx2" tag require processors with AVX2 instruction set support.

 Builds marked with the "+npm" tag utilize the LLVM "new pass manager" for building.